CrystalRanita/TensorflowDocker/README.md

 Jupyter: In this dockerfile, run on Mac platform cannot display event file on tensorboard and cannot display running plot.
 Current cannot find solution.
-Add "%matplotlib notebook" on the top of .py file can display plot but cannot running.
+Add "%matplotlib inline" on the top of .py file can display plot but cannot running.

 ## Jupyter Cmd